 One of the main advantages of quantilope is that it offers both quant and qual research. quantilope’s inColor product is a video-based qualitative methodology that connects face-to-face with consumers online.
 Respondents present their opinions in video responses, bringing a deeper understanding of their emotions.
 Video reels edited from real consumer footage help to bring findings to life, while keyword, facial emotion, and sentiment analyses add an even further layer of insight.

 Whether it's qualitative or quantitative research that’s required, quantilope's platform functionality, advanced methodologies, and data collection make it simple to manage market research studies, collaborate across teams, and make business decisions founded on solid consumer insights.

-Statista is a provider of consumer and market data with a diverse range of research capabilities.
-Statista uses proprietary data to provide reports in four different languages on over 80,000 topics, from the pandemic to the hotel industry to the music business.
+Statista is a research provider of consumer and market data with a diverse range of research capabilities.
+Statista uses proprietary data to provide reports in four different languages on tens of thousands of topics - from the pandemic to the hotel industry to the music business.

 Much of Statista’s data is accessible for free online, but there are also monthly packages to purchase, with prices dependent on the level and type of information required.
-For an extraordinarily wide range of data on the subject most relevant to your business, Statista is a great choice of a consumer insights provider.
+For a wide range of data on the subject most relevant to your business, Statista is a great choice for a syndicated consumer insights provider.

 3. Insider Intelligence